 How a dog’s diet affects their digestive system

 What a dog eats has an impact on their entire body, including their digestive system.
-A therapeutic diet, or dietary management, can go a long way to managing your dog's digestive sensitivities and encouraging a healthy digestive environment.
+A specific diet, targeted to your dog's needs, can go a long way to managing your dog’s digestive sensitivities and encouraging a healthy digestive environment.

-Food that contains pre and probiotics can be effective in helping rebalance your dog's microflora and contribute to a healthier gut.
-Prebiotics are carbohydrates that can act as a platform on which microflora can grow and therefore can be an influence on the composition of bacteria in the gut.
+Food that contains prebiotics can be effective in helping rebalance your dog’s microflora and contribute to a healthier gut.
+Prebiotics are carbohydrates that encourage growth of the healthy bacteria and therefore can be an influence on the composition of bacteria in the gut.

-Highly digestible and high-quality proteins are essential in providing your dog with energy and the building blocks for cell growth in their body, and they can also help to lessen the workload on their digestive system.
-The majority of dietary allergens for dogs are proteins, like beef, chicken or lamb, so food that uses different proteins from high-quality sources can help maintain a healthy digestive system and avoid irritating this sensitive system.
+Highly digestible and high-quality proteins are essential in providing your dog with the building blocks for cell growth in their body.
+Food that uses proteins from high-quality sources can help maintain a healthy digestive system and help avoid making their digestive sensitivities worse.

-Dogs also need the right balance of fiber in their diet; too much and it becomes hard to digest, and too little and they may suffer from constipation.
-A reputable manufactured food will have just the right balance of fiber to make sure your dog can absorb nutrients easily without causing unnecessary strain on their gut.
+Dogs also need the right balance of fiber in their diet.
+A high-quality food should have just the right balance of fiber to make sure your dog can absorb nutrients easily without causing unnecessary strain on their gut.

-Your dog's age, breed, size and lifestyle are all important when selecting a diet that supports good digestive health.
-Visit your vet for more information and advice on the right choice of food for your pet.
+Your dog’s age, breed, size and lifestyle are all important when selecting a diet that supports good digestive health.
+Visit your veterinarian for more information and advice on the right choice of feed for your pet.